Open-App-Library/OpenAppLibrary.org/_posts/2018-11-13-qt-icon-themes.md

 This guide will attempt to demystify the usage of icon themes in Qt applications.

-Icon themes are a standard on the Linux desktop but seem to be a foreign concept on Mac and Windows.
+Icon themes are standard on the Linux desktop but seem to be a foreign concept on Mac and Windows.
 Lucky for us, Qt has integrated icon themes quite seamlessly no matter what operating system you are using.

 To see a working example of icon theme usage that uses a variety of techniques from this article, check out our "[Qt5 Cross-Platform Icon Themes](https://gitlab.com/open-app-library-education/qt5-cross-platform-icon-themes)" repo.